 There are many different cryptocurrencies, just like there are many different currencies around the world.
 Other popular cryptocurrencies include Ethereum and Chainlink.
 There are also cryptocurrencies that started as jokes that have become somewhat valuable, like Dogecoin and Shiba Inu.

-These currencies run on top of technology called blockchain.
+These currencies run on top of a technology called the blockchain.
 Think of blockchains as a more modern, internet-native form of banks and the Visa credit card network.
 The pipes/network (blockchain/Visa) execute transactions (cryptocurrencies/dollars).

 What is blockchain?

 Let’s use the example of titles/deeds for a home.
-Today, we all trust one central database managed by the government to tell us who owns which piece of property, it’s tax value, GPS border coordinates, etc.
+Today, we all trust one central database managed by the government to tell us who owns which piece of property, their tax values, GPS border coordinates, etc.

 When you want to see if a person selling a house actually owns it and has the right to sell it, you check the local courthouse database.
 When you buy a house, the deed is updated in the local courthouse database.

-That system worked really well over the last centuries, but it’s starting to break.
+That system has worked really well over the last centuries, but it’s starting to break.